-The InterceptorChain object has two methods, shown in Example 22 on page 54, for adding interceptors to an interceptor chain.
+The InterceptorChain object has two methods, shown in Example 22, for adding interceptors to an interceptor chain.
 One allows you to add a single interceptor and the other allows you to add multiple interceptors.

 Example 22.
 Methods for Adding Interceptors to an Interceptor Chain